Volunteering in Zambia

 Latest Zambian Blog Posts

-Let’s talk about Walking with Lions There is a lot of speculation around any form of activity which involves wildlife interaction.
-Unfortunately, there are many examples out there which contribute towards this; through the mistreatment of animals, supporting of the...
+Let’s talk about Lion Walking There is a lot of speculation around any form of activity which involves wildlife interaction.
+Unfortunately, there are many examples out there which contribute towards this; through the mistreatment of animals, supporting of the canned...